 Description of Services: In resolution #2023-15 the board authorized an allocation of a total of \$2,000,000.00 for the 2023 Summer Youth Internship Program (SYIP).
 For the first time in the program's history of funding, \$500,000.00, was specifically earmarked for expenses related to the inclusion of charter school students in the program.
 Miami-Dade County Public Schools (M-DCPS), the operator of SYIP, engaged in significant outreach efforts to the 47 eligible charter high schools to recruit their students into the program.
 Following this outreach, 15 charter schools opted to participate, which resulted in 140 students who completed the pre-requisites for the program.
-Such participation fell short of the 300-charter school student goal, and without board action, an estimated \$350,000.00 in Trust funds earmarked for charter school students will not be utilized.
-In the event additional funds are needed for charter school students, the South Florida Workforce Investment Board d/b/a CareerSource South Florida (SFWIB) allocated \$500,000.00 for charter school students, which can be expended for such purpose.
+Such participation fell short of the 300-charter school student goal, and without board action, an estimated \$350,000.00 in Trust funds earmarked for charter school students, the South Florida Workforce Investment Board d/b/a CareerSource South Florida (SFWIB) allocated \$500,000.00 for charter school students, which can be expended for such purpose.